 Second, WBL gives students a chance to practice their skills in real-world scenarios.
 This is especially important for students who may go onto careers that involve life-or-death scenarios, like healthcare.

-As noted in a document by the US Department of Education, a CTE administrator from Neosho County Community College said, “You really can’t test critical thinking skills in real life very well because you’re talking about a human being and you’re not going to let them screw up… But in a simulator, that’s where it shines… because they can make a mistake and not hurt anybody.”
+As noted by one CTE administrator from Neosho County Community College, “You really can’t test critical thinking skills in real life very well because you’re talking about a human being and you’re not going to let them screw up… But in a simulator, that’s where it shines… because they can make a mistake and not hurt anybody.”